RisingStack/nuxt3-caching-with-auth/README.md

 ### SWR without TTL

-The button name only updates when response changes
+The button label only updates when the response changes.

 <img src="readme_assets/without_client_only/swr_no_ttl.gif" width="1200"/>

 ### SWR with TTL

-The button name only updates when TTL expires
+The button label only updates when the TTL expires.

 <img src="readme_assets/without_client_only/swr_ttl.gif" width="1200"/>

 ### ISR without TTL

-The button name isn't updated as ISR without TTL means page is cached permanently
+The button label isn't updated as ISR without TTL means the page is cached permanently.

 <img src="readme_assets/without_client_only/isr_no_ttl.gif" width="1200"/>

 ### ISR with TTL

-The button name only updates when TTL expires
+The button label only updates when the TTL expires.

 <img src="readme_assets/without_client_only/isr_ttl.gif" width="1200"/>